 SCS explicitly prohibits discrimination on the basis of sex in the educational programs or activities which it operates.
 The prohibition against discriminating on the basis of sex in educational programs and activities extends to employment in and admission to such programs and activities.
-Title IX requires SCS not to discriminate on the basis of sex.
+Students or employees who believe that they have been discriminated against on the basis of sex in the educational programs or activities which Shelby County Schools operates must contact Shelby County School's designated Federal Rights Coordinators.

-Title IX requires schools to take steps to prevent and remedy two forms of sex-based harassment:
+Title IX requires SCS not to discriminate on the basis of sex and requires schools to take steps to prevent and remedy two forms of sex-based harassment.